teeso/beaconsync/README.md

 What's this for?
 ---

-Beaconsync is a WordPress plugin standardizing association between WordPress posts and Bluetooth Low Energy beacons (sometimes better known by Apple's trademark "iBeacon"), so that whenever an app/device gets near a beacon, the app knows which content from a given site is most relevant for that beacon's location.
-This enables a growing class of app/devices that display information based on BLE signal strength rather than GPS/Cell/Wifi triangulation, while keeping content management for these apps simple, familiar, and webby.
+Beaconsync is a pattern, and WordPress plugin, associating WordPress content and Bluetooth 4 proximity beacons.
+This enables a growing class of app that use beacons for accurate positioning, while keeping content management for such apps simple, familiar, and webby.
+The pattern & plugin can be applied in apps that use any beacon spec, incuding AltBeacon and iBeacon.

 Install the plugin
 ---